Max-infinitely divisible models and inference for spatial extremes: Modeling

 \subsection{Generalized spectral construction}

-To prevent the singularity at the lower endpoint $\ell$ (recall \S\ref{sec:finitemeasure}), we develop a general approach for constructing max-id models with infinite exponent measure by mimicking the spectral representation of max-stable processes in \eqref{eq:ms}, using a more flexible Poisson point process intensity for $\{R_i\}>0$.
-We then propose a parametric model that smoothly bridges asymptotic dependence and independence.
-As in \eqref{eq:ms}, let $W_i(s)$ be independent copies of a random process $W(s)$ with $0<\E[\max\{W(s),0\}]<\infty$, independent of $\{R_i\}$.
-Instead of taking $\kappa([r,\infty))=1/r$, $r>0$, as mean measure for $\{R_i\}$, we consider max-id processes constructed as
+To prevent the singularity at the lower endpoint $\bm l$ (recall Section \ref{sec:finitemeasure}), we develop a general approach for constructing max-id models with infinite exponent measure by mimicking the spectral representation of max-stable processes in \eqref{eq:ms}, using a more flexible Poisson point process intensity for $\{R_i\}>0$.
+We then propose parametric models that can smoothly bridge asymptotic dependence and independence.
+As in \eqref{eq:ms}, let $W_i(\bm s)$ be independent copies of a random process $W(\bm s)$ with $0<\E[\max\{W(\bm s),0\}]<\infty$, independent of $\{R_i\}$.
+Now, instead of taking $\kappa([r,\infty))=1/r$, $r>0$, as mean measure for $\{R_i\}$, we consider max-id processes constructed as